-- give a true and fair view of the state of the company's affairs as at 31 December 2023 and of its profit and cash flows for the year then ended; - · have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2024 and of its profit and cash flows for the year then ended: - have been properly prepared in accordance with UK-adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual report and financial statements (the "Annual Report"), which comprise: the Balance Sheet as at 31 December 2023; the Statement of Comprehensive Income, the Statement of Changes in Equity, and the Cash Flow Statement for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report, which comprise: the Balance Sheet as at 31 December 2024; the Statement of Comprehensive Income, the Statement of Changes in Equity, and the Cash Flow Statement for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.